Blog / Culture

 Events celebrating aspects of Tainan’s history and its status as one of East Asia’s favourite cities kick off with the 2024 National Lantern Festival in early February.
 Also, to mark the anniversary, Tainan City Museum has been comprehensively renovated and updated.

 At Life of Taiwan, we specialize in catering to the needs of English-speaking and European visitors.
-Join our luxury tours or family tours of Taiwan for an unforgettable journey across the island.
+Join our luxury private tours of Taiwan or Private family tours of Taiwan of Taiwan for an unforgettable journey across the island.
 Contact us today to begin planning your journey to Tainan and Taiwan.
 An unforgettable experience awaits!